eric1foard/quick-budget/README.md

 # Roadmap

-## To Do
+## Now

-- First, consider how we will get the information from the db - how to structure that api call(will likely need use the user and category as anchors, and find all the items associated in common).
-Then, decide how we will provide it in default props.
+- Beautify the user's profile page.
+- Beautify the login page.
+- Beautify the register page.
+- Add a bottom navbar

 ### Next:
+- DB
+-- How to seed information
+- Register
+-- Should also log the user in and take them to profile.
+- User Controller
+-- get logic out of controller and into models
+-- reduce repitition between user/expense logic
+- Starting App
+-- Consolidate "npm start" and "nodemon index/server"
+- README
+-- Improve it for others!
+- About Me
+-- Add one, why not.

 - Budget
--- Need to get fields to save to DB.
+-- Add something after user saves - sweetalert?
+-- Add a loading image for while the GET requests are being made.
+-- Track if user has made changes.
+If they have, warn them before leaving page.
+-- Allow users without profiles to use, like a demo.
+Then in order to save, create profile.
 - Dashboard
 -- Displays result of what user entered.
 -- Forecast - calculate accumulating savings over months, or diminishing from total.
 User can enter goal.
-- Register
--- Should also log the user in and take them to profile?
-- Controller
- - get logic out of controller and into models

 ### Icebox:
 - To do's - minor